christerresin/esc_v2/README.md

 # esc_v2
--- This is a collab branch in which we imported modal from Ammars github.
+-- This is a collab branch in which we imported modal from Ammars github and pulled main